 How Do I Get Wind Power?

 There are wind turbines designed for everyone from residential homeowners to utilities, and from private to corporate use.
 Small wind turbines can be bought with cash, and commercial-scale projects can be financed.
-To learn more about small projects, such as those for a home or ranch or business that are less than or equal to 100 kilowatts (kW), see the small wind section of the website.
+Distributed wind power projects, such as those for a home or ranch or business, are often less than or equal to 100 kilowatts (kW).

 The arrangement between a landowner and wind energy developer is typically a hosting or leasing arrangement.
 In this relationship, the landowner is paid a combination of fixed and variable rates depending on the prevailing market and project performance.
 This arrangement offers a consistent and attractive cash flow at little or no financial risk to the landowner.
 The project’s impact on the landowner can vary depending on the land use at the site.
 For example, access roads and service traffic have little to no impact on ranching operations but may have a greater impact on tilled land.
 Hosting arrangements are long term but not perpetual.